 \subsection{Theorem \ref{thm: reprod Rcal U} (e) in terms of solutions to RH problems}

 RH problems are boundary value problems for analytic functions; we refer to \cite{Deift} for an introduction, and to \cite{Bothner} for a recent historical review.
-It is well-known that scalar orthogonal polynomials can be characterized in terms of $2 \times 2$ RH problems \cite{FIK}.
-The generalization of this result for MOPs has been studied in great details in \cite{Delvaux, CassaManas2012, GrunIglesia, DK}.
+It is well-known that scalar orthogonal polynomials can be characterized in terms of $2 \times 2$ RH problems, see \cite{FIK} (see also \cite{AvanA2004} for an equivalent formulation in terms of a scalar RH problem on a two-sheeted Riemann surface).
+The generalization of this result for MOPs has been studied in great detail in \cite{Delvaux, GrunIglesia, CassaManas2012, DK}.
 Let $\gamma_{0}$ be the contour $\gamma$ with all endpoints and points of self-intersection removed.
 The RH problem that is relevant for our setting is as follows.